-More newspapers joined the call for Senate rules reform this week.
+More newspapers made cases for Senate rules reform.
 Here’s what they had to say:

 “Senate Republicans used the filibuster a record 112 times in 2012 and have used it 360 times since 2007.
 They have stopped legislation that has widespread public support.
 GOP senators blocked a major military spending bill, a badly needed veterans' jobs bill and the Dream Act, all of which would have passed with a majority.
 They stifled the Disclose Act, which would require greater transparency in campaign advertising.”

 New PPP Polling in 10 States Finds that Country is Tired of Washington Gridlock;

 Public Overwhelmingly Supports Senate Rules Changes & Proposed Reforms

 The current debate over whether to alter the 113th Senate’s rules raises serious questions of policy and political judgment.
 We take no position on the wisdom of any proposed change.
 Some, however, have sought to elevate the debate to constitutional dimensions by suggesting that it is institutionally improper for a new Senate to alter the Senate’s have required a two-third majority to allow a vote on a motion to alter the rules.

 Washington, DC – Yesterday on the U.S. Senate floor, Senator Barbara Boxer (D-CA) made a compelling case for U.S. Senate rules reform.
 The Fix the Senate Now coalition commends Senator Boxer for her comments, which included a number of important points about the need for and scope of likely Senate reforms.